shopware5/devdocs/source/developers-guide/csrf-protection/index.md

 ### Backend

 When you open the backend, the first request made will be a `generate` request.
 This request will return a new token, bound to your session.
-Since this token is required for every other request, all subsequent requests wil be queued until the `generate` request returns a response.
+Since this token is required for every other request, all subsequent requests will be queued until the `generate` request returns a response.
 From that point on, all future requests will automatically be modified to make use of the `X-CSRF-Token` header.
 If you have, for some reason, decided to use your own request library, make sure to set the `X-CSRF-Token` header in your request, otherwise every request will result in an exception.

 Once the token has been returned, you can get it by using the `Ext.CSRFService` service.
 The `Ext.CSRFService.getToken()` method will return the current token.